NImaism/nimaism/README.md

 - 🔭 I’m That I’m

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Golang

 - 👯 I’m looking to collaborate on new Statup projects and ideas

-- 💬 Ask me about Python & Lua.
+- 💬 Ask me about Python & Lua & Golang.

 - ⚡ Fun fact: pass!